microchip-pic-avr-examples/pic18f16q40-guitar-tuner/README.md

 ## SPI
-The SPI module was used to drive the LCD Mini Click Board.
-The LCD is driven by a I/O expander that communicates over SPI to save pins on the MCU.
+The SPI module was used to drive the LCD Mini click board&#x2122;.
+The LCD is driven by a I/O expander that communicates using SPI to save pins on the MCU.
 MCC was used to configure the SPI to run at 125 kHz in SPI Mode 0.

 ## PWM
-The PWM module was used in this code example to control the brightness of the LCD display backlight on LCD Mini Click Board.
+The PWM module was used in this code example to control the brightness of the LCD display backlight on the LCD Mini Click Board.
 MCC was used to configure the PWM with a duty cycle of 70%.

 ## UART
 The UART module was used in this code example to optionally display debugging data using MPLAB Data Visualizer.
 To view the debugging data, the "DEBUG" configuration must be chosen in the MPLAB X project.
 MPLAB Data Visualizer can then be used to view the ADC samples along with the autocorrelation signal each time it is calculated.
-To view the data, open MPLAB Data Visualizer and load the file configuration file called "dataVisualizerConfig.dvws".
+To view the data, open MPLAB Data Visualizer and load the file configuration file called `dataVisualizerConfig.dvws`.
 The UART module was configured using MCC in Asynchronous 8-bit mode with a baud rate of 115200.
-The UART TX pin was selected as pin RC4 and connected to the TX pin of the Virtual COM port on the Curiosity LPC Development Board.
+The UART TX pin was selected as pin RC4 and connected to the TX pin of the Virtual COM port on the Curiosity LPC development board.
 The MCC settings for the UART are summarized below:

 ### UART MCC Settings